Samlogy/script-shell-learning/README.md

     cat f1 f2 > f3 2> f-err (stdout in f3 and stderr in f-err)
     // f2: does not exist / f3: stdout / f-err: stderr / f-both: stdout + stderr

-    "which" (search abslute path of cmd/tools)
+    "which" (search absolute path of cmd/tools)
     which ls --> absolute path of ls command which vi --> absolute path of installed tool which blastn blastx --> absolute path of blastn and blastx